 My husband and I are having trouble conceiving.
 I remember from seminary a rabbi saying that if you are having trouble having a baby, you should pray for someone else that is also having trouble conceiving.
 Where could I get a list of names of women that would like a prayer said for them?
 Or, what rabbi could I contact to find out such a person?

 Also, could you make any other suggestions for what to do (spiritually/religiously, not physically or medically) to help conception? ie are there certain prayers, rituals, etc?

 Thank you very much, and thank you for this website!

 We are sorry to hear of your difficulties.

-If you are not seeking medical attention, and you have been trying to conceive for over a year, we strongly suggest you explore this possibility.
+If you are not seeking medical attention, and you have been trying to conceive for over a year (over six months if you’re over 35), we strongly suggest you explore this possibility.
 There is no contradiction between effort on a spiritual level and efforts on a practical level to the extent possible.
 On the contrary, these two actions should always complement each other.
 If you need advice on how to get started, please send us more information about the type of problem you are experiencing.

 We wish you much hatzlacha, may you find yourself in a healthy pregnancy soon!